Text-to-Text Pre-Training for Data-to-Text Tasks: Datasets

 \section{Datasets}

 We conduct experiments on 3 English datasets spanning a variety of domains. \begin{itemize} \item \textbf{ToTTo} \cite{parikh2020totto} consists of Wikipedia tables paired with natural language descriptions.
-The input is a table with a subset of cells highlighted.
-A model must generate text that describes the highlighted cells.
-In this work, we use only the highlighted cells and metadata as input (as opposed to the full table). \item \textbf{MultiWoz} \cite{budzianowski2018multiwoz} is a corpus of ~10K human-human dialogs for developing task oriented dialogue systems.
-For the NLG task, a meaning representation encapsulating system actions must be verbalized into natural language response.
-The meaning representation consists of dialog acts (\textit{inform}, \textit{request} etc.) and list of slot key-value pairs. \item \textbf{WebNLG} \cite{gardent2017webnlg}, where the task is to convert a graph of subject-object-predicate triples into a textual description. \end{itemize} Each dataset uses a different kind of structured data (tables, meaning representations and graph/triples).
+The input is a set of cells from a table, along with metadata such as the title of the table. \item \textbf{MultiWoz} \cite{budzianowski2018multiwoz} is a corpus of ~10K human-human dialogs for developing task oriented dialogue systems.
+For the NLG task, a meaning representation encapsulating system actions must be verbalized into natural language response. \item \textbf{WebNLG} \cite{gardent2017webnlg}, where the task is to convert a graph of subject-object-predicate triples into a textual description. \end{itemize} Each dataset uses a different kind of structured data (tables, meaning representations and graph/triples).
 Table \ref{dataset-stats} lists the sizes of the three datasets and Figure \ref{fig:d2t-examples} shows examples for each.